benroberts999/ampsci/doc/tutorial_CI.md

   Writing 45660133 integrals to file: Mg2.qk..
 ```

-This uses close to 5Gb of memory, so may already be difficuly on some laptops.
+This uses close to 5Gb of memory, so may already be difficulty on some laptops.
 Then, is will calculate the matrix elements of the two-body $\Sigma^2$ operator.
 This is the slow part of the calculation.
 Fortunately, the $\Sigma^2$ correction is rather small, and good accuracy can be obtained by only including matrix elements between the lowest few valence-space basis states.